apeskinian/p5_treasures_untold/README.md

 - ### Secure Checkout
     When users are ready to checkout, they are directed to the checkout page.
 Here they are presented with a from to complete for delivery and payment details along with a summary of the items they are buying.

     The order summary is in the same format as the basket preview described above.
+Users can click on a product name to take them to the specific product detail page.

     The Payment and Delivery section is split into three sub sections:
     - Contact Details